A 28-year-old nerd who loves writing, history and just learning as much as possible Works part-time as an SAT-Prep Teacher at Huntington

 In line with Overwatch's 3rd anniversary, I decided to give my two cents as to why this unique FPS game has become one of my new addictions in the last year or so.

-Overwatch is one of those games where it mixes traditional FPS and combines it with a unique and colorful aesthetic that gives the game a vibrant, engaging atmosphere every time you start it up.
-So today I wanna cover five things that I personally enjoy about the game itself.
-Overwatch's
+Overwatch is one of those games that mix traditional FPS with a unique and colorful aesthetic that gives the game a vibrant, engaging atmosphere every time you start it up.
+So today I want to cover five things that I personally enjoy about the game itself.

 1. The Characters